Lung Metastases

 Treatment for lung metastasis

-The treatment of patients with lung metastases is defined by the treatment of the primary tumor.
+The treatment of patients with pulmonary metastases is defined by the treatment of the primary tumor and always requires a multidisciplinary approach.

-In the case of tumors that do not respond to chemotherapy, the treatment of choice will be surgery, and should be reserved for those patients in whom all lesions can be completely resected.
+For tumors that do not respond to chemotherapy, the treatment of choice is surgery, which should be reserved for patients in whom all lesions can be completely removed.

-Likewise, radiotherapy can be a treatment strategy for lung metastases that do not respond to chemotherapy, are not candidates for surgical resection and have a location and number that allows the use of the technique.
-In this context, the recent creation of the Proton Therapy Unit offers the alternative of a treatment of maximum benefit with minimum toxicity in lesions of difficult access or close to risk organs.
+Radiotherapy can also be a treatment strategy for pulmonary metastases that do not respond to chemotherapy, are not candidates for surgical resection, and have a location and number that allow the technique to be applied.

 Where do we treat it?